 3. Crystal Mountain Resort

-For the first-timer looking for a guided snowshoe tour, there is no better place in Washington than Crystal Mountain Resort.
-Every Saturday night, a 2+ hour snowshoe tour is offered–complete with a family style dinner at the end.
+For the first-timer looking for a guided snowshoe tour near Seattle, there is no better place in Washington than Crystal Mountain Resort.

 Riding the gondola up the hill, a trek through the alpine forest and lake, and completed with a downhill trek makes this snowshoe tour one of our favorites for beginners.

-If guided tours are not what you are after, park in the Crystal Mountain parking lot and explore the backcountry where there are beautiful trails and peaks to be found.
+In addition to their guided tours, you can park in the Crystal Mountain parking lot and explore the backcountry, where there are beautiful trails and peaks to be found.

 2. Mount Rainier National Park

-The best place to head to in Mount Rainier National Park is Paradise, where you will find the starting point for plenty of trails for all experience levels.
+The best place to head for snowshoeing in Mount Rainier National Park is Paradise, where you will find the starting point for plenty of trails for all experience levels.
 This is also the starting point for the popular ranger-guided tours.
-These tours let first-timers and experienced snowshoers alike try the sport out for a minimal donation (snowshoes included).
+These tours let first-timers and experienced snowshoers try the sport out for a minimal donation (snowshoes included).

-As part of these two-hour treks, rangers will introduce beginners to the history of the sport and explain the safety precautions one should take.
+As part of these two-hour treks, rangers will introduce beginners to the sport’s history and explain the safety precautions one should take.
 This is an excellent way to learn more about snowshoeing.

 If you are looking for more of a challenge, hop on to the Paradise Valley Road trail that leads you 3.5 km to Reflection Lakes–giving you exceptional views of Mount Rainier.
 Snowshoe rentals are available on site.